Eileen L. Axibal, MD, FAAD, FACMS

 I am honored and excited to work with you to achieve your skin goals!
 I know firsthand that dermatologic evaluations and treatments can be a source of uncertainty and anxiety.
 After many years of rigorous training, I am able to provide you with advanced, personalized, and meticulous care.
 My goal is to use both compassion and skill to give you the best experience possible.
 I believe in a patient-centered approach to medicine and will treat you like a member of my own family.

-My husband and I are blessed with three wonderful daughters and a goofy Sheepadoodle pup.
+My husband and I are blessed with four wonderful children and a goofy Sheepadoodle pup.
 In my spare time, I love running, yoga, traveling, and trying out new food.
 My family and I are thrilled to be back in West Michigan.
 I look forward to learning about you!

 • BA – University of Pennsylvania, Philadelphia, PA